Fonts play a huge role in how infographics are perceived.

 If you’ve put some thought into the content and purpose of your infographic, picking a font from this list should be easy!
 When in doubt, pick something simple and minimal–it’ll be easier to work with, and you can add more style in the next step.

-3. Choose a few header fonts that add some style
+3. Choose a few header font pairs that add some style

 Header fonts can generally have a little more character than body fonts, and can be used to catch a reader’s eye, drawing them into the graphic and encouraging them to read further.